hoehnlab/simble/docs/source/citing.rst

 Citing
 ================

-To cite the simble package in publications, please use:
+To cite the SimBLE package in publications, please use:

 .. note::